Abortion in New Zealand: Safe access zone legislation

 On 16 March 2022, the Safe Areas Amendment Act passed into law by a margin of 108 to 12 votes.
 It received royal assent on 18 March.
-The Bill creates safe spaces of no more than 150 metres around abortion providers.
-It also bans obstructing, filming in an intimidating manner, dissuading or protesting against those trying to access abortion services in those zones.
+The Bill created safe spaces of no more than 150 metres around abortion providers.
+It also banned obstruction, filming in an intimidating manner, dissuading or protesting against those trying to access abortion services in those zones.

 Public opinion and activism

 In March 2019, 69.9% of respondents to a poll by Newshub supported the decriminalisation of abortion.